The bottom line is that the only way to lose weight is to create a calorie deficit by eating fewer calories than your body burns for energy.

 - Instead of eating pre-sweetened Greek yogurt with up to 20 grams of sugar, start with the plain variety and add your own stevia, vanilla extract, cinnamon and fruit.

-- Swap stevia for sugar, honey or maple syrup in your oatmeal, homemade salad dressings, baked goods and other recipes that call for sugar.
+- Swap sugar for stevia or maple syrup in your oatmeal, homemade salad dressings, baked goods and other recipes that call for sugar.
 Even subbing in ½ the amount in a recipe can make a big difference.

 We would love to hear your sugar swap success stories.
 How do you enjoy Pyure Organic Stevia?